y-ncao/Python-Study/about.md

 * 30% dealing with front-end, working with Coffeescript or Javascript, html & less.

 ####3. 工作内容:
 * In Hosting System Support Team, mostly develop and support internal tools.
-Working full stack.
+I work with other 3 developers making full stack development.

+* I work with other 3 developers.
+We are using Python and Oracle to build a Sales application that connects with Salesforce and we are achieveing that by gathering requirements from sales team directly and build these enhancements right into the application.

 * Build new quoting tool for our Salse Team.
   * SpineJS in Coffeescript handles the front-end.
 MVC framework on the front-end.
   * Tornado in Python handles the back-end, with Oracle Database.
 REST API on back-end.
     Use Memecached to reduce the database fetch for 1. data is pretty big 2. data is used very frequently.